If you, like me, are a skeptic about diets- I encourage you to keep reading on to the end of this paragraph.

 Well, to be perfectly honest with you; after looking over it more and reading more about it I realized that I was already practicing most of the basic principles of clean eating.

-My Beginner’s Guide to Clean Eating
+My Beginner’s Guide to Clean Eating in 2020

 Eating clean is a great way to take personal responsibility over your health.
 And maybe you’ve considered it before but held back.